theophane-droid/8mile/README.md

 ## 🚀 Usage

-Simple example do download yahoo data and apply all ta features to it.
+Simple example to download yahoo data and apply all ta features to it.

 ```python
 PAIR = "BTCUSD"